-The day program operates five days a week on a 12-month schedule.
-Click here for our current Calendar.
+Our school year is 216 days.
+The Day program operates five days a week on a 12-month schedule.
 Our school day begins at 8:30 a.m. and ends at 2:45 p.m., and on every other Wednesday, students are dismissed at noon for Staff Professional Development.
 The residential program provides services 365 days a year.

 League School uses a rolling admission process which allows us to accept referrals and enroll students at any time of the year.

 Currently, 97 students attend the League School, but we have capacity to serve up to 110 students.
 Our residential program has the capacity to house 32 students on the campus of the school.
 The school is licensed to educate students from ages 3 to 22.

 With two state of the art residences, League School is able to serve students from across the globe.
 Currently, League School provides services to students from more than 60 communities in Massachusetts.

 Students who participate in the Day program at League School are driven to school by their local school district or their parents.
 League School is not responsible for the transportation of day students to the school.

 Our recently renovated on-campus residences, enable students in our residential program to walk to school each day.

 The League School does not currently have a waiting list, but some programs are approaching full capacity.
 The League School has a rolling admissions policy.
 Students can be accepted throughout the school year depending on appropriate openings in the programs.
 If a program is at capacity, the school may create need to create a waiting list for openings in that program.

 The League School strives to accept every student who is a good match for the programs and services that are offered.
 League School’s Admissions Team reviews each student’s record, meets with the student and their parents/guardians, and determines whether or not League School is a good match for the student’s needs.